 You know what would make your Hanukkah really rock the ages?
 A Menorahsaurus Dinosaur Menorah.
 We’re going to show you how to whip one up.
 Think of it as an even more ancient twist on an ancient holiday.

-I’m always amazed that there aren’t more awesome Menorah tutorials out there.
-If ever there was an object ripe for the crafting, this is it.
-It’s like the Christmas Wreath of the Jewish world.
+I’m always amazed that there aren’t more awesome menorah tutorials out there.
+If ever there was an object ripe for the crafting, it’s the humble menorah.
+The menorah is like the Christmas Wreath of the Jewish world.

-Lets do this.
-I think the Maccabees would approve of this Jurassic Menorah.
+Let’s do this.
+I think the Maccabees would approve of this Jurassic Dinosaur Menorah.

 - 9 Plastic Dinosaurs (Would also work with other animals OR try this with one Large Dinosaur)

 - 9 Plastic Candle Holders (the kind you stick in a cake – ours hold two sizes of candles, including traditional hanukkah ones)

 - Piece of scrap wood or hobby wood for the base

 How to Prep the Dinos for your Menorahsaurus Dinosaur Menorah